-Uber Eats calculates a delivery fee based on how far you have to go and how much time it takes.
+Uber Eats calculates their delivery fares based on how far you have to go and how much time it takes.

-Unfortunately they don't tell you how they calculate the fee.
+Unfortunately, they don't tell you how they calculate that payment.

 - A pickup fee

-- A per-mile fee (from the restaurant to the customer, actual miles)
+- A per-mile payment (from the restaurant to the customer's location, actual miles)

 - A per-minute fee (from arrival at the restaurant to the time you drop off).

-Uber Eats still calculates the base fee on those factors.
-However, they no longer tell us what those numbers are.
+Uber Eats still calculates the base pay on those factors.
+Unfortunately, they do not let us know the formula.

-The driver pay summary above shows a very short, very quick delivery.
-The customer was only a block from the restaurant and the delivery took less than 9 minutes.
+The pay summary above shows a very short, quick delivery.
+The customer was only a block from the restaurant, and the delivery took less than 9 minutes.
 The base pay on this delivery was only $1.59.